gifale95/BERG/docs/models/model_cards/brainscore_vision.rst

 **Installation.** BrainScore models require a separate installation step and Python 3.11:

+*> pip install -U git+https://github.com/gifale95/BERG.git*
 *> pip install berg[brainscore]*

 For available models and scores, see the `BrainScore vision leaderboard <https://www.brain-score.org/vision/leaderboard/>`_.

-Access to BrainScore's 440+ vision models benchmarked against macaque electrophysiology recordings.
+**What is BrainScore?**
+BrainScore is an open benchmarking platform where researchers submit computational models and evaluate how well those models predict real neural recordings.
+A benchmark in BrainScore is a pairing of a neural dataset with an evaluation protocol.
+There are many benchmarks available on the platform, each targeting a different brain region, species, or recording modality.
+BERG supports the use of 440+ BrainScore vision models to generate in silico electrophysiology responses to images.

+**How it works.**
+For each vision model submitted to BrainScore, the submitter has specified which internal layer of the model best predicts neural activity in each brain region.
+BERG extracts activations from that layer for the selected region of interest (ROI) and trains a Partial Least Squares (PLS) regression, which finds a low-dimensional mapping from high-dimensional model representations onto neural responses.
+This regression is trained on the benchmark data for the selected ROI (see Neural data below).
+Once trained, the regression is cached to disk and reused for all future predictions, so the training step (~few minutes) only happens once per model and ROI combination.

-**Neural data.** Benchmarks use electrophysiology recordings from macaque visual cortex:
+**Neural data.**

-- V1/V2: Freeman et al., 2013 (102 & 103 neurons, synthetic texture patches)

-- V4/IT: Majaj et al., (88 & 168 neurons, grayscale objects on natural backgrounds)

-- Output: Predicted firing rates (spikes/second)

-**Workflow.** For each model and region:
+The selcted benchmarks use electrophysiology recordings from macaque visual cortex, drawn from two datasets depending on the selected ROI.
+For V1 (102 neurons) and V2 (103 neurons), BERG uses the Freeman et al. (2013) benchmark, recorded using synthetic texture patches designed to probe low-level visual processing.
+For V4 (88 neurons) and IT (168 neurons), BERG uses the Majaj et al. (2015) benchmark, recorded using grayscale images of objects on natural backgrounds, designed to probe mid- and high-level object recognition.
+Each ROI has a separately trained and cached regression.

+**Workflow.**
+The following steps happen automatically under the hood when you call ``get_encoding_model()`` and ``encode()``:

-1. Load vision model (AlexNet, ResNet, ViT, etc.)
+1. Load the vision model (e.g. AlexNet, ResNet, ViT) via the BrainScore model registry.

-2. Load benchmark for selected region (each ROI uses different benchmark)
+2. Load the benchmark for the selected ROI.
+Each region corresponds to a different benchmark dataset.
+3. Extract activations from the model layer pre-selected by the model submitter for that ROI.

-3. Train PLS regression: model activations → neural responses (~3 min, cached)
+4. Train a PLS regression mapping model activations to neural responses (~few minutes, only done once).

-4. Predict neural responses for your images using cached regression
+5. Cache the regression weights to disk in your BERG directory.
+6. For your new images: extract activations from the same layer, apply the cached regression, and return predicted neural responses.

+**Usage.**
-**Usage.** Use `berg.list_models(expand_brainscore_vision=True)` to see all models.
+Use ``berg.list_models(expand_brainscore_vision=True)`` to see all available models.
-Model IDs: `"brainscore-vision-{model_name}"` (e.g., `"brainscore-vision-alexnet"`).
+Model IDs follow the format ``"brainscore_vision-{model_name}"`` (e.g. ``"brainscore_vision-alexnet"``).

 A hands-on tutorial demonstrating how to use BrainScore models within BERG is available as a `Colab notebook <https://colab.research.google.com/drive/1B-gRZmdN6ZhxUUgUXgxfTgJc344a8Z17>`_.